MohamedAG2002/CandyAudio/README.md

     // Takes the valid path, takes the audio clip there, checks
     // what type it is (mp3, flac, wav, etc), and plays it CandyAudio::AudioSource song("assets/audio/never_gonna_give_you_up.mp3");

+    // Set the volume of the audio source.
+Give it a value between 0 and 100.
+    // Giving it a 0 will make the audio source completely silent, while giving it
+    // 100 will make it blast in your ear. song.SetVolume(42);

+    // Returns the volume that is assigned currently to the audio clip.
+Again,
+    // from a range between 0 and 100.
+    float volume = song.GetVolume();

     // Start the audio clip immedietaly.
 Although you can delay this and put
     // it anywhere